debatelab/deepa2/docs/aifdb.md

 ## Preprocessing AIFdb for DeepA2

-Each argument in an AIFdb argument map gives rise to a separate preprocessed example.
-More precisely, we identify all default inferential relations in a nodeset (default inference and default conflict); for each of these inferences, we identify premises, conclusion and the corresponding annotated sequences in the `source text`.
+Each argument in a AIFdb argument map gives rise to a separate preprocessed example.
+More precisely, we extract all default inferential relations in a nodeset (default inference and default conflict); for each of these inferences, we identify premises, conclusion and the corresponding annotated sequences in the `source text`.
 In addition, a single preprocessed example from AIFdb comprises information about the type of inferential relation and the original corpus, e.g.:

 ```yaml
 text: "MB: Melanie Phillips?
 MP: You say in this case there